Panasonic GM5 vs GX8

 It is notable that the GX8 has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The GM5 does not feature such a mic input.

-Both the GM5 and the GX8 have been discontinued, but can regularly be found used on eBay.
+Both the GM5 and the GX8 have been discontinued, but can regularly be found used on ebay.
 The GX8 was replaced by the Panasonic GX9, while the GM5 does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic website.
+Further information on the features and operation of the GM5 and GX8 can be found, respectively, in the Panasonic GM5 Manual (free pdf) or the online Panasonic GX8 Manual.

 So what is the bottom line?
 Is the Panasonic GM5 better than the Panasonic GX8 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.